Presented at 11:15am in Lakehouse on Wednesday, November 14, 2018.#17794

 - Re-purposing accessible documents for alternate formats

-Alternate Format, Including Accessibility in Curriculum, Uncategorized, Web/Media Access
+Alternate Format, Teaching about Accessibility in Curriculum, Uncategorized, Web/Media Access

 Lars Ballieu Christensen

 Lars Ballieu Christensen (born 1963) works with technology and design for people with special needs.
 He advises government, organizations, academic institutions and companies on accessibility and inclusive design.
 Furthermore, he is the inventor of a range of innovative technologies that support inclusion and self-sufficiency amongst people with special needs, including the award-winning RoboBraille service.
 Lars holds master degrees in computer science and journalism, as well as a Ph.D. degree in computer science, all from the University of Roskilde, Denmark.

 Tanja Stevns (born 1967) works with education and technology to support inclusion of people with disabilities.
 With more than 25 years experience working at the Danish National Center for Blind and Partially Sighted Children and Youth, Tanja is a special education teacher and speech therapist, specializing in visual impairment and general learning disorders.